arutselvan15/jenkins-base/README.md

 Jenkins alpine with docker container.
 Jenkins master is configured to use local system docker socker to run the builds jobs.

+# Help

+You need to change the /var/run/docker.socket permission to 0777 to get it working in jenksin container.

 # Reference

     https://github.com/jenkinsci/docker/blob/master/README.md